Root lattices and invariant series for plumbed 3-manifolds: Examples

-where the sum is over $f\in \delta + 2BL\otimes Q\subset Q^s$.
-Recall the definition of the coefficients $c_\Gamma (f)$ in \eqref{eq:cGammaell} in terms of the graded Weyl twists from \S\ref{sec:grWtwist}.
+where the sum is over $f\in \delta + 2BQ^s\subset Q^s$.
+Recall the definition of the coefficients $c_{\Gamma,x} (f)$ in \eqref{eq:cGammaxiell}.
 Since $\Gamma$ is a star-shaped tree with three legs, the sum over $f$ in \eqref{eq:YPqBrieskorn} can be restricted to those $f$ which are of the form